APNIC-Labs/draft-kskroll-sentinel/README.md

       these issues and make the document mode clear.
 Petr also identified an embarrassingly large number of typos (and similar) in the ksk-test setup.
-More information is at http://knot- resolver.readthedocs.io/en/stable/modules.html#sentinel-for-
+More information is at http://knot-
-      detecting-trusted-keys

-   Unbound  Benno Overeinder of NLnet Labs reported to the DNSOP Working
-      Group in April 2018 an intention to support this technique in Unbound in the near future.
-This is now implemented in Unbound